 She says, “I made a promise to myself that when I felt emotionally, physically, and spiritually done, I’d try slowing down rather than relying on my old standbys: pushing through, soldiering on, and sucking it up.”

 And that sentence in itself, is a great example of exhibiting self-care.
-It’s being intentional to slow down, rather than push on when you need a break.
+It’s being intentional to slow down, rather than push on even when you know something is “off”.

 What do you need to do right now...to care for yourself best?

 If what you need is to spend an hour cooking dinner by yourself to relax, be intentional and do it.
 Make it fun.
-Self-care is anything that helps you relax.
-But I think it needs to be an intentional decision.
+Self-care is anything that helps you intentionally care for your self.

 Set the kids up with a 20 minute activity so you can have some time to yourself.

 Most of what I write about here on Scratch To Basics is centered around food.
-Because I really believe that real food can heal your body.
+After all, I started this blog when I was in the middle of my own health journey, as I was realizing the power of eating real food.
+And I really do believe that food is medicine.

 1 - Make a meal plan

 Meal planning is one way that I care for myself each week.
-It might sound silly.
-But when I compare my attitude and mood on the weeks when I don’t meal plan to the weeks when I do.
+When I compare my attitude and mood on the weeks when I don’t meal plan to the weeks when I do.
 There’s a noticeable difference in my stress level.

-You know what's stressful?
-Starting to make a recipe, only to realize I don't have all the ingredients.
-Grab some meal planning templates here to get you started.
+Because you know what’s stressful?
+Being half way through a recipe, only to realize I don’t have all the ingredients.
+Grab these meal planning templates to get you started.
+And if you’d rather use a pre-made meal plan, sign up for two free weeks at Prep Dish here.

-2 - Ask your family to help with meal prep/clean up
+2 – Ask your family to help in the kitchen

 3 - Eat a piece of dark chocolate

-Chocolate is touted as a self-care treat for a reason.
+Chocolate is touted as a self-care indulgence for a reason.
 You’ve seen the commercials…”treat yourself to some chocolate…”.
 Chocolate tastes great, but it also helps calm your body.
 Dark chocolate is healthy.
 So enjoy some as a form of self-care today.
+You can see all my healthy dark chocolate recipes here.

 4 - Start a garden